-Outline various accounts of criminal behaviour and describe how the criminal justice systems in England & Wales and in Jersey differ in their treatment of offenders.
-An explanation for embedding Knowledge and Un Knowledge and understanding are developed throteaching of local experts and public sector leaders presentations.
-Cognitive and Intellectual Skills: ough lectures, online learning, ind ependent and gr oup study.
-They are enhanced by guest spe An ability to evaluate, interpret and present qualitative and quantitative information, to reason analytically and demonstrate competence in a range of investigative methods An ability to gather information from defined sources to inform a choice of solutions to standard problems An ability to reflect on practice and experience to justify sound judgement and informed decision making.
-By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 5.5.1-5.5; Criminology Benchmarks 5.1-5.4; An ability to identify the basic principles and concepts of theoretical frameworks relating to Psychology and Criminology and begin to identify their strengths and weaknesses Primary: Class exercises, simulations and discussions, workshops, academic tutorials.
-Secondary/Supplementary: Case studies, literature reviews, problem-based learning 2,4,5 ILO1, ILO2, ILO4, ILO5 Online exercise tasks Examinations Written Reports Essays Presentations HIGH1047 HIGH1066 HIGH1067 HIGH1070 HIGH1071 HIGH1072
+Knowledge and understanding are developed through lectures, online learning, independent and group study.
+They are enhanced by guest speakers and the teaching of local experts and public sector leaders in specific modules.
+Assessment is through a range of methods including course work, examination, and presentations.
+Cognitive and Intellectual Skills: An ability to evaluate, interpret and present qualitative and quantitative information, to reason analytically and demonstrate competence in a range of investigative methods An ability to gather information from defined sources to inform a choice of solutions to standard problems An ability to reflect on practice and experience to justify sound judgement and informed decision making.
+By the end of this level of this programme the 2,4,5 ILO1, ILO2, Online exercise tasks Primary: students will be able to demonstrate for a Class exercises, simulations ILO4, ILO5 Examinations HIGH1047 threshold pass: and discussions, workshops, Written Reports HIGH1066 QAA Benchmarks: academic tutorials.
+Essays HIGH1067 Psychology benchmarks 5.5.1-5.5; Presentations HIGH1070 Criminology Benchmarks 5.1-5.4; HIGH1071 Secondary/Supplementary: Case studies, literature HIGH1072 An ability to identify the basic principles and reviews, problem-based concepts of theoretical frameworks relating to learning Psychology and Criminology and begin to identify their strengths and weaknesses An ability to evaluate and interpret psychological and criminological information from known contexts through guided processes An ability to interpret numerical data and carry out simple statistical analyses

-An ability to evaluate and interpret psychological and criminological information from known contexts through guided processes An ability to interpret numerical data and carry out simple statistical analyses An explanation for embedding Cognitive and Intell At this level students are supported in developing and applied practice and through problem-based leads to the complex of cognitive skills through in-class ex ercises includin g discussion and d debate, through reviewing case studies Key Transferable Skills: Effective communication, spoken and in writing, using a range of media Ability to collate and synthesise information from various sources and of varying quality Acquisition of detailed local knowledge in relation to public administration and criminal justice An ability to work effectively with others and recognise the factors that affect team performance Interpersonal skills of effective listening, negotiating, and persuasion Familiarisation with data analysis, research design and presentation across a number of programmes.

-By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 5.5.5; Criminology Benchmarks 5.4 Primary: Workshops, In class exercises Course essays and reports Tutorials.
-Seminars Presentations 1, 2, 4 ILO5, ILO6 Reflective reports/ Online exercise tasks Written Reports Presentations HIGH1047 HIGH1067 HIGH1070 HIGH1071 HIGH1072 Communicate effectively and convincingly in speech and writing Secondary/Supplementary: Role Play Self-directed learning Use of a range of media to present ideas and data Peer review Have sound IT skills in relation to research design, data analysis, manipulation and presentation Demonstrate interpersonal and team-working skills Have a working knowledge of the local judicial system and its administration.
+An explanation for embedding Cognitive and Intellectual Skills through Teaching & Learning and Assessment at this level of the programme: At this level students are supported in developing cognitive skills through in-class exercises including discussion and debate, through reviewing case studies and applied practice and through problem-based learning.
+These skills are tested in reports, group work, course work and presentations.
+Key Transferable Skills: Effective communication, spoken and in writing, using a range of media Ability to collate and synthesise information from various sources and of varying quality Acquisition of detailed local knowledge in relation to public administration and criminal iustice An ability to work effectively with others and recognise the factors that affect team performance Interpersonal skills of effective listening, negotiating, and persuasion Familiarisation with data analysis, research design and presentation across a number of programmes.
+By the end of this level of this programme the Primary: students will be able to demonstrate for a Workshops, 1, 2, 4 threshold pass: In class exercises ILO5, ILO6 Reflective reports/ HIGH1047 QAA Benchmarks: Course essays and reports Online exercise tasks HIGH1067 Psychology benchmarks 5.5.5; Tutorials.
+Written Reports HIGH1070 Criminology Benchmarks 5.4 Seminars Presentations HIGH1071 Presentations HIGH1072 Secondary/Supplementary: